 Zinnia (Zinnia spp)

 There are over 20 species of flowers in the zinnia family and while this is no mean feat, the true uniqueness of the zinnia family is the huge variations shown by these species.
-A specie can have flowers of different shapes, colours and appearances.
-The most popular of these is the Zinnia elegans reputed to be a garden favourite and butterfly magnet.
-It is easy to grow, provides adequate nectar and comes in all sorts of eye-catching colours.
+A plant can have flowers of different shapes, colors, and appearances.
+The most popular of these is the Zinnia Elegans reputed to be a garden favorite and butterfly magnet.
+It is easy to grow, provides adequate nectar, and comes in all sorts of eye-catching colors.

 The Takeaway: Do Your Homework, Then Choose Your Favorite Flowers for an Attractive Butterfly Garden

 I feel it is important to point out that while there are several plants out there that attract butterflies, this article showcases my preferred list.
 Of course, you might feel differently and your opinions may vary from mine.
 As we all know, there is no rigid rule or singular method of gardening.
 It’s imperative you have fun, experiment, and let your instincts guide you.
 So, if at the end of the day, you prefer asters and violets to milkweeds or you’d rather go with ironweeds than Joe-Pye weeds or goldenrods, there really is no problem.
 Go right ahead and plant them, then relax and watch those pretty little butterflies swarm right in.